alanjoy396/CSCI-49xx-Classwork/lab1.md

 1. Photo: ![BlocklyProblem](images/BlocklyProblem.png)
 ###g
 3. Overall, this kinda sucked.
 It was way too long for a first lab, and while I did learn a lot, the lab itself wasn't very focused, so I don't think I'll remember very much of it in the long term.
+The lab could've been just installing linux, because it's a fairly long process if it doesn't install easily on your computer.
+Personally, I had to use a virtual machine to install it, after many hours of struggling.
+RegEx kinda sucked, because it wasn't very clear what you were supposed to do.
+   Problem 4 of the crossword-type RegEx puzzles was particularly hard, because neither link told us what [*] meant.
+Blockly was pretty fun, though.
+Overall, mediocre lab.
+Could've been better.
+6/10.